-- 1. Scotch Doubles: - a.
-Open communication/coaching is permitted between teammates during their turn at the table and can be initiated by either player.
-Players can communicate during the exchange of players at a table, but players must return to their seats after making a shot.
-The non-shooting player must remain in or at his/her chair and may not approach the table. - b.
-Communication/coaching cannot result in slower than normal play.
-As a general guide, there should be no more than 45 seconds between each shot.
-If a team consistently uses more than 45 seconds between shots, the opposing team may summon a referee to monitor the match and the referee may institute delayed progress rulings at any time. - c.
-The non-shooting player may not touch the table with their cue, their hand, etc. in an attempt to provide information for the upcoming shot.
-He or she can only offer verbal advice. - 2.
-Teams: - a.
-Coaching is not allowed in team divisions.
-During your inning, you may not communicate with your team and your team may not assist you in any way.
-Whether a coaching foul has occurred and been properly called is at the sole judgment of the referee. - b.
-Except as prohibited below, during your opponent's inning you may quietly discuss anything you wish with your team.
-All discussion and communication must stop immediately when your opponent's inning ends. - c.
-At any time, regardless of which player is at the table, it is a foul for any team member not playing in the game but on the roster of a team involved in a match to: - i.
-Suggest to a player at the table or in the chair that they call a referee; - ii.
-Alert another player that their opponent has fouled or that coaching has occurred.
-EXCEPTION: see paragraph (d) below. - d.
+- a.
+Coaching is allowed in team divisions during a legal time-out only.
+If a legal time-out has not been called, you may not communicate with your team and your team may not assist you in any way.
+Whether a coaching foul has occurred and been properly called is at the sole judgment of the referee.
+Penalties for procedural coaching violations such as over the time limit, more than one coach, touching a ball, etc., are shown below.
+However, violations involving actual or attempted communications between players when no time-out has been called will be punished more severely, up to and including disqualification. - i.
+First violation: warning - ii.
+Second violation: foul - iii.
+Third & subsequent violations: loss of game - b.
+Time-outs are limited to 60 seconds. - c.
+After a time-out has been called, the coach may inform the player that a foul occurred on his opponent's last shot and the player may then call a foul on his opponent.
+If both players do not agree on the foul and there is a discussion about the foul, the 90 second time out will start when both players either agree on the call, or a referee makes an official call.
+Any player on either team roster may call a time out at any time during their teammate's turn at the table. - d.
+If your opponent asks you a question concerning whether the table is open or which player has which group, you must provide an honest answer to the best of your ability. - e.
+Maximum Number of Time-Outs permitted per team per match: - i.
+For the entire match: 10 - ii.
+Per set: 3 - iii.
+Per game: 1 - f.
 It is not a foul for any player involved in a match, playing in a game or not, to: - i.
 Call a practice foul on any member of the opponent's team at any time, regardless of whether they are involved in a game or listed on the score sheet - iii.
 Alert their team that the wrong player(s) are at the table, summon a referee for a matter not directly related to the game at the table, such as score sheet problems - iv.
-Offer encouragement or emotional support to a player at the table - e.
+Offer encouragement or emotional support to a player at the table e.
 A coaching foul may only be called by a player involved in the game or a referee.
 If a coaching foul occurs and any player on the offended team who is not involved in the game alerts their player to the coaching foul or calls the coaching foul: both the coaching foul and any other foul on the table related to the coaching foul are offset and play will proceed with no penalty.